CDCgov/NEDSS-Helm/local-deploy/README.md

 2. Run download_legacy_db.sh
 3. Run install_dependencies.sh
 4. Create the local database from the provided kubernetes manifest [test-db.yaml](./k8s/test-db.yaml) (**ensure the proper image tag is set within**).
+5a.
+Run install_core_microservices.sh
-5. Use helm to deploy desired microservice with the reference to the **values-local.yaml** file provided within each helm chart directory.
+5b.
+Use helm to deploy desired microservice with the reference to the **values-local.yaml** file provided within each helm chart directory.

 ## Enable Kubernetes in Docker Desktop (https://docs.docker.com/desktop/kubernetes/)
 Once Docker Desktop has been successfully installed follow the steps below to enable Kubernetes.